jliagouris/openshift-logs/push_app/README.md

 ## TODOs
 1. Automation scripts for other cloud providers (Primarily Chameleon)
+2. Parallelize deployment of multiple clusters to save time.
-2. Edit scripts to deploy workload from Vivek's work.
+3. Edit scripts to deploy workload from Vivek's work.
-3. Combine push and ad-hoc into a single app (tried but had bugs and failed) or automate ad-hoc in the same way as push
+4. Combine push and ad-hoc into a single app (tried but had bugs and failed) or automate ad-hoc in the same way as push
-4. Parallelization of components (autoscaling if possible)
+5. Parallelization of components (autoscaling if possible)